Lindsay Driediger-Murphy, DPhilDPhil in Ancient History, University of Oxford, UK

 I am keen to work with students who want to learn more about the ancient world through close study of the ancient evidence.

-At the Master's level, I supervise research on topics such as Greek and Roman religion, ancient divination, and early Christianity.
+I supervise research on topics such as Roman and Greek religion, Roman and Greek history and historiography, and early Christianity.

-You can contact me using my email on the Department of Classics and Religion website.
+You can reach me at my email address on the Department of Classics and Religion website (see sidebar).

 If you are enquiring about working with me, please specify: